BookStackApp/BookStack/dev/docs/permission-scenario-testing.md

 These are tests related to entity-level role-specific permission overrides.

-#### entity_role_01 - Explicit allow
+#### test_01_explicit_allow

 - Page permissions have inherit disabled.
-- Role A has explicit page permission.
+- Role A has entity allow page permission.
 - User has Role A.

 User should have page permission.

-#### entity_role_02 - Explicit deny
+#### test_02_explicit_deny

 - Page permissions have inherit disabled.
-- Role A has explicit page permission.
+- Role A has entity deny page permission.
 - User has Role A.

-User should not have permission.
+User denied page permission.

-#### entity_role_03 - Same level conflicting
+#### test_03_same_level_conflicting

 - Page permissions have inherit disabled.
-- Role A has explicit page permission.
+- Role A has entity allow page permission.
-- Role B has explicit blocked page permission.
+- Role B has entity deny page permission.
 - User has both Role A & B.

 User should have page permission.
-Explicit grant overrides explicit deny at same level.
+Explicit grant overrides entity deny at same level.

+#### test_20_inherit_allow

+- Page permissions have inherit enabled.
+- Chapter permissions has inherit disabled.
+- Role A has entity allow chapter permission.
+- User has both Role A.

+User should have page permission.

+#### test_21_inherit_deny

+- Page permissions have inherit enabled.
+- Chapter permissions has inherit disabled.
+- Role A has entity deny chapter permission.
+- User has both Role A.

+User denied page permission.

+#### test_22_same_level_conflict_inherit

+- Page permissions have inherit enabled.
+- Chapter permissions has inherit disabled.
+- Role A has entity deny chapter permission.
+- Role B has entity allow chapter permission.
+- User has both Role A & B.

+User should have page permission.

+#### test_30_child_inherit_override_allow

+- Page permissions have inherit enabled.
+- Chapter permissions has inherit disabled.
+- Role A has entity deny chapter permission.
+- Role A has entity allow page permission.
+- User has Role A.

+User should have page permission.

+#### test_31_child_inherit_override_deny

+- Page permissions have inherit enabled.
+- Chapter permissions has inherit disabled.
+- Role A has entity allow chapter permission.
+- Role A has entity deny page permission.
+- User has Role A.

+User denied page permission.